eciii/pkdb/Networking (fundamentals).md

 - The [Open Network Install Environment (ONIE)](https://opencomputeproject.github.io/onie) is a Linux/BusyBox OS preinstalled as firmware in networking hardware.
 It allows the installation of a Networking OS (NOS) to manage the hardware.
 - The NOS offered by DELL is the OS10.

+**Virtual Networking**

+- [Blog posts of Hangbin Liu](https://developers.redhat.com/author/hangbin-liu) in the [Red Hat Developer](https://developers.redhat.com/) portal.
+In particular the post _Introduction to Linux interfaces for virtual networking_.

+**Linux Networking**

+- The [personal website of Martin A. Brown](http://linux-ip.net/) has multiple documentation resources about linux networking (maybe a bit outdated but worth checking out).
+In particular there is the [Guide to IP Layer Network Administration With Linux](http://linux-ip.net/pages/the-guide.html).
+- The [personal website of David Guyton](https://datahacker.blog/) has multiple documentation resources about very disparate technology stuff.
+In particular the [section about linux networking](https://datahacker.blog/industry/technology-menu/networking) seems worth checking out.